Closed Exhibition - Constable: The Making of a Master

 20 September 2014 - 11 January 2015

-This major exhibition reassesses John Constable’s influences, techniques and legacy to offer a new interpretation of Britain’s best-loved artist.
-Discover how great works of art are created as Constable’s most famous masterpieces are united with his revolutionary oil sketches: expressive evocations of land, sea and sky that allowed him to transfer the freshness of the outdoors into his exhibition paintings.
+This major exhibition reassessed John Constable’s influences, techniques and legacy to offer a new interpretation of Britain’s best-loved artist.
+Constable’s most famous masterpieces were united with his revolutionary oil sketches: expressive evocations of land, sea and sky that allowed him to transfer the freshness of the outdoors into his exhibition paintings.